fghsgh/MEEP/readme.md

 - `test/test_driver.z80` at some point I used this to test `driver.z80` but I don't think it works anymore

 also, note: all of the `test_*.z80` files are named `prgmA` on-calc

+You may want to change `cpuspeed.z80` to tune the notes to your own calc.
+Check the file for instructions. (at some point this is supposed to measure the CPU speed and tune itself automatically, but that's not implemented yet)